 Typing Text in Modern Greek or Ancient Greek

-How to Type in Greek in MS Windows
+How to Type in Greek in Microsoft Windows

-A question that comes up quite often is how to type text on a computer using the Greek alphabet.
+This is a question that comes up quite often.
 Here is the answer.

-How to Install the Greek keyboard layout in MS Windows.
+How to Install the Greek keyboard layout in Microsoft Windows 10 or 11.

 How to Switch Keyboards between English and Greek

-How would you know this?
-(That the semicolon key ";" is a dead key used for the common "tonos" accent?)
-An interactive web-app that shows the complete layout of the Greek keyboard including dead keys is available here:
+An interactive webpage that shows the complete layout of the Greek keyboard including dead keys is available here:

 Polytonic Keyboard for Ancient Greek